 11. Have You Optimized All Images?

-What this means: Here’s one item to also add to your e-commerce launch checklist.
+Here’s one item to also add to your e-commerce launch checklist.
 There’s nothing worse than slow-loading images.
 It hurts your search engine ranking and can damage your user experience.
 Slower load times have also been shown to lower conversion rates.

 To avoid this, make sure to optimize all your images by clearly naming them for search engines, adding detailed alt attributes for site visitors who are visually impaired, keeping images to reasonable file sizes, using sharp, quality, hi-res images, and keeping to JPEG images for photography and PNG images for graphics and icons.